OlivierBondu/LH-HH/README.md

 ### Run Delphes through lxbatch

+First, `source setup_afs.sh` should be run to setup the proper running environement.

-A couple of utilities are here to run on lxbatch
+A couple of utilities are here to run on lxbatch, namely `runDelphes.sh` and `do_submitDelphes.py`:
+* `runDelphes.sh` will at its core be running the command `DelphesHepMC`:  copying the stuff needed from afs, copying the result to eos
+* `do_submitDelphes.py` will be submitting to lxbatch a bunch of jobs running `runDelphes.sh`

+So actual submission of the jobs is done by

+        ./do_submitDelphes.py

 ## Setup the analysis